 Preheat the oven to 375 degrees.

 Coat a baking sheet with a very light layer of canola oil.
 Place the shamrock shaped flatbreads onto the baking sheet.
-Baste the top of each shamrock with a very light layer of oil or water.
-Coat the top with a light sprinkle of sea salt.
-Bake the shamrock chips until lightly browned around the edges; approximately 5-7 minutes.
-Let them cool before serving with salsa.
+Baste the top of each shamrock with a very light layer of oil.

 Stir together the diced tomatoes, finely chopped Vidalia onions, the diced peppers, the chopped fresh cilantro & the minced garlic.
 Set aside.